 - dimpling of the skin

 - a texture similar to that of an orange

-Your nipple may also display symptoms of breast cancer.
-See your doctor if you notice a sudden inversion of the nipples, pain, or any abnormal discharge
+Your nipple may also show symptoms of breast cancer.
+See your doctor if you notice a sudden inversion of the nipples, pain, or abnormal discharge.

 Bone metastases symptoms include bone pain and brittle bones.
 Signs of possible brain involvement include changes in vision, seizures, a consistent headache, and nausea.
 Symptoms of liver metastases include:

 - loss of appetite or weight loss